 To reduce the likelihood of security breaches, we also instruct our employees to: turn off their screens and lock their devices when leaving their devices unattended; report stolen or damaged equipment as soon as possible; change all account passwords at once when a device is stolen; report a perceived threat or possible security weakness in company systems; refrain from downloading suspicious, unauthorized or illegal software on their company equipment and; avoid accessing suspicious websites.
-We also: install anti-malware software and access authentication systems; provide security training to all employees; regularly inform employees about new scam emails or viruses and ways to combat them and; investigate security breaches thoroughly.
+We also: install anti-malware software and access authentication systems (including regular system updates); provide security training to all employees; regularly inform employees about new scam emails or viruses and ways to combat them and; investigate security breaches thoroughly.

 Goodwood enforces Single Sign On (SSO) for employee access to HubSpot.
 SSO lets users sign in just one time to get access to all their enterprise cloud applications.
 When SSO is set up, users can sign in to their third-party IdP, then access Google apps directly without a second sign-in.The HubSpot products allow users to login to their HubSpot accounts using built-in HubSpot login, “Sign in with Google” login, or Single Sign On (SSO).
 The built-in login enforces a uniform password policy which requires a minimum of 8 characters and a combination of lower and upper case letters, special characters, whitespace, and numbers.
 People who use HubSpot’s built-in login cannot change the default password policy.